 - Response.
 In light of your reflections, ask for grace for tomorrow and the future.

 This structure, while ideal for daily reflection, can be adapted to many circumstances and audiences.
 Here are a few other ways to experience this fundamental Ignatian practice:

 Self-paced, guided examen from LMU's Office of Mission and Ministry

 Daily Examen: An alternate formulation of a basic daily examen

-Printable Examen card: PDF version for sharing or printing
+Examen Prayer Card: PDF version for sharing or printing

 America Media Examen podcast: A podcast to guide you through a daily examens (reflections updated weekly), hosted by Fr.
 James Martin, S.J.

 Examens for special circumstances

 Examen for a new year: For a new academic or calendar year